 NUCCA and Headaches

-NUUCA assessments significantly improved during study period.
+NUUCA assessments significantly improved during the study period.
 Post-correction apparent leg length inequality was reduced to almost zero in all subjects.
 Pelvic tilt was significantly reduced.
 Following the NUCCA protocol, 80% or better correction of Atlas laterality occurred.
 Several patients required only one NUCCA correction.

 The visual analog scale (VAS) method, a scale of 0 to 10, 10 indicating “your absolute worst headache pain,” and 0 signifies “no headache pain;” allowed investigators to monitor headache pain, before, then after a NUCCA correction.
 Post-correction VAS scores of 1.26 (average) improved from 5.73 (average) at baseline.